cran-task-views/Omics/Omics.md

     correction in methylation data. `r pkg("TCA")` can deconvolve bulk condition-specific DNA methylation data into condition and individual specific methylation levels and detect associations with phenotypes.
+-   *Hi-C*: `r bioc("InteractionSet")` is a Bioconductor package providing a data structure adapted to Hi-C data. `r bioc("HiTC")` is a package to manipulate and analyze Hi-C data and `r bioc("diffHic")` is focused on differential analysis of Hi-C experiments.
 -   *Lipidomics*: `r pkg("interep")` can perform interaction analysis in high dimensional lipidomics datasets with repeated measurements.
     `r pkg("flippant")` allows the analysis of the activity of the lipid